Confession: I am a bibliophile.

 Address: 52 North Market Street, Asheville, North Carolina

-Of all of the literary places I've visited, this one is the closest I've found to actually walking through a book!
+Of all of the literary places I've visited, this is one of the closest I've found to actually walking through a book.
+The other honorable mention is the Anne of Green Gables PEI road trip I took in Canada!

 Author: Carl Sandburg